"Photography is not about cameras, gadgets and gismos.

-<Mind-Maps> Do a mind map to spark an idea, or make it the focal point of the page.
+<mind map> Do a mind map to spark an idea, or make it the focal point of the page.
 I shared a mind map about color in Color Series: Inspired by Blue.

-<Location> Go to a place where it would not be out of the ordinary for someone to sit down and write, such as a museum, a bus stop, train station, conservatory or garden.
+<location> Go to a place where it would not be out of the ordinary for someone to sit down and write, such as a museum, a bus stop, train station, conservatory or garden.
 Write down whatever comes to mind.

 <game love> Thinking of the games you used to play as a child (indoors or out) and sketch the outline of the board or playing field.
 Look at the page from a distance, and describe a memory related to the game.
 The morning dew on the soccer fields.
 The backgammon doubling cube.
 Being responsible for organizing the property cards in Monopoly.